ElianCordoba/softwareontheroad/src/content/react-hooks.md

 # Let me show you real uses cases for the new React Hooks API
   <!-- end -->
-  Starting of react `16.8.0` there are new ways to call async code in a elegant way, reuse logic between components much more easily.
+  Starting of React `16.8.0` there are new ways to call async code in an elegant way, reuse logic between components much more easily.

   And **improve your testing experience** by moving away logic from stateful components.

 # But first, what are react hooks anyway?

-  In simple words, react hooks are **special functions** that want to be the **replacement for lifecycle events** that were only available for React Classes.
+  In simple words, react hooks are **special functions** that want to be the **replacement for lifecycle events** that was only available for React Classes.

-  ## The good old fahsion class-based way
+  ## The good old fashion class-based way

   ```javascript
   import React from 'react';